protz/dagstuhl-rust-2025/2-Proposal.md

 - a taxonomy of Rust language features, coding idioms, and program properties to guide the further development of analysis and verification techniques;
 - a benchmarking suite based on this taxonomy, including a series of verification challenges of increasing difficulty for analysis and verification tools, fostering comparison and development of tooling;
 - new ideas for increasing adoption of Rust-related tools and techniques by the Rust community;
-- a systematic approach for interfacing with the Rust compiler in order to facilitate the development of reasoning tools, along with concrete tasks to implement it;
+- a systematic approach for interfacing with the Rust compiler in order to facilitate the development of reasoning tools, along with concrete tasks to implement it; and
-- a shared common infrastructure to develop new tools for Rust;
+- a shared common infrastructure to develop new tools for Rust.

 # Ideas about the structure of the seminar